Continue Shopping

 Year-round, we’re committed to helping you create a healthier home environment.
 That’s why we’re exploring the potential impacts of candles and diffusers on indoor air quality while offering practical tips for enjoying autumn ambiance without sacrificing the air you breathe.

-There's no denying the allure of fall fragrances—those warm, spicy notes of cinnamon and clove, the comforting aroma of pumpkin pie, or the crisp scent of apples.
+There’s no denying the allure of fall fragrances—those warm, spicy notes of cinnamon and clove, the comforting aroma of pumpkin pie, or the crisp scent of apples.
+Aromatherapy candles can also create a calming atmosphere after a stressful day, enhancing the appeal of these scents.
 All of these scents can instantly transform our homes into autumn havens.
 Scented candles and essential oil diffusers, in particular, have become go-to methods for infusing our living spaces with these seasonal scents.

 Yet as we close our windows to keep out the chill, we may inadvertently be trapping pollutants inside our homes.
 The Environmental Protection Agency (EPA) reports that indoor air can be two to five times more polluted than outdoor air.
 So, it’s crucial to understand how our favorite autumn indulgences might be affecting the air we breathe.